 - Your Statistics

-But if you look at it on another angle, the success of a podcast is not just about the numbers.
-It’s really about your listeners.
-Come on, you don’t just talk and record your episode for yourself (unless you have narcissistic tendencies).
+The success of your podcast is undoubtedly dependent on your listeners.
+You simply can’t ignore the fact that without the listeners, your show will just be another frequency without an ear.
 You are podcasting for a target audience.
 Your avatar.
 You are podcasting to communicate to someone.
-And with every word that you utter, every sentence that you speak, it should have it’s intended goal of reaching out to that person you have in mind.
-There has to be the connection, whether it’s to inspire, educate, encourage someone into action, your podcast and my podcast is there for that target audience in mind.
+And with every word that you utter, every sentence that you speak, you have an intended audience to reach out.
+Whether you are podcasting to inspire, educate, encourage someone to take action, your podcast is there for that target audience in mind.

-If you ask me personally what my criteria of a successful podcast is, I wouldn’t have second thoughts to say that one of the major component of a successful podcast is measured by the number of podcast reviews you receive.
+If you ask me personally what my criteria of a successful podcast is, I wouldn’t have second thoughts to say that one of the major component of a successful podcast is podcast reviews or audience feedback.
 Podcast reviews reflect a lot about you and your audience.
-No matter how great, or how narcissistic you have become in your podcast, your listeners know and the reviews will tell.
-It’s also your podcast reviews that gives you a chance to grow and mature as podcaster.
-Not to mention, it will also give you a hint if you’ve really reached your intended audience.
+No matter how great, or terrible your show is, your listeners know and the reviews will tell.

 Here are some thoughts I have when you’re looking at reviews of your podcast;